 Peace and Justice Cards are a conceptual deck of cards that can be used to explore design ideas with communities across cultures and language barriers.
 They cover a range of themes including places, people, objects, materials, and textures.
-By making selections of images in response to prompts and queries, participants can create a photographic essay of the qualities of space, values they have and are an easy way for participants to explore experiences with various emotions.
-These can easily be used over and over again and are a cheap, easy, and fast way to elicit insight from participants in any gathering you may have.
-Here are two ways to get them:
+By making selections of images in response to prompts and queries, participants can create a photographic essay of the qualities of space, and the values they hold; and are an easy way for participants to explore experiences with various emotions.
+They can be used over and over again and are a cheap, easy, and fast way to elicit insight from participants in any gathering you may have.